FoalTS/foal/docs/docs/tutorials/real-world-example-with-react/4-the-shell-scripts.md

 title: The Shell Scripts
 ---

-Your models are now ready to be used.
+Your models are ready to be used.
 As in the previous tutorial, you will use shell scripts to feed the database.

 ## The `create-user` script